n8acl/DAPNETNotifier/Installation-Setup.md

 This is probably the easiest step to accomplish.

-Please run the following commands on your FreePBX Server:
+Please run the following commands on your server:

 ```bash
 sudo apt-get update && sudo apt-get -y upgrade && sudo apt-get -y dist-upgrade